Digital Marketing for Nonprofits – Making your Mark Online

 • 17% increase in YoY PR coverage

-How do you get started with digital marketing for nonprofits?
+How do you get started with nonprofit digital marketing?

 If you’ve decided to unlock your nonprofit’s full potential with digital marketing, you can get started immediately.
-Nonprofits should review their past results and audit the specific marketing strategies and outlets they’ve used before.
-Then, they should define the results they want to see and the outlets and improved strategies that could help.
-Finally, they should keep learning more about marketing best practices and invest in professional help.
+Start by reviewing your past marketing data and auditing the specific strategies and outlets you’ve used before.
+Then, determine the results you want to see and the outlets and digital strategies that could help you achieve those results.
+Finally, continue learning about marketing best practices and invest in professional help.

-If you’re in need of a premier digital marketing agency for nonprofits, look no further.
+If you want to kickstart your digital marketing efforts on the right foot, look no further.
 Fifty & Fifty is an award-winning agency that can provide expert guidance, strategy, design, and implementation services for projects of various scales.

 We aren’t out to save the world, but to tell the stories of those who are.
 We take pride in supporting our clients through the change-making process and elevating their outreach goals.
-Contact us here.
 We’re eager to hear your story.

 Additional Resources